sakshamsharma-code/Customer-Retention-Predictor/README.md

-# 📊 Customer Churn Predictor with Retention Strategies (Streamlit + Gemini AI)
+# 📊 Customer Retention Predictor with Retention Strategies (Streamlit + Gemini AI)

 This project is a **Streamlit web app** that predicts whether a customer is likely to churn based on their details, and provides **AI-generated retention strategies** using **Gemini AI**.